-The countdown to COP (the Conference of Parties) is well underway.
+he countdown to COP (the Conference of Parties) is well underway.
 But as the clock ticks towards the 26th United Nations Climate Change Conference (COP 26), scheduled for November, there is mounting evidence that drastic action will be needed if we are to stick to agreed targets on climate change.

 With just seven months to the gathering in Glasgow, UK, the pressure is on.
-The upcoming conference, which was postponed from November last year due to the Covid-19 pandemic, will be the first time that Parties are expected to commit to increased ambition since the landmark climate agreement was signed in 2015 at COP 21 in Paris.
+The upcoming conference, which was postponed from November last year due to the Covid-19 pandemic, will be the first time that Parties are expected to commit to increased ambition since the landmark climate agreement was signed in 2015 at COP

-Under the Paris Agreement nations agreed to keeping a global temperature rise this century well below $2^{\circ}$ C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to $1.5^{\circ}$ C.
+Under the Paris Agreement nations agreed to keeping a global temperature rise this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C.

-The Paris Agreement requires all Parties to put forward their best efforts through their emissions targets - known as Nationally Determined Contributions (NDCs) and to strengthen these efforts in the years ahead.
+The Paris Agreement requires all Parties to put forward their best efforts through their emissions targets known as Nationally Determined Contributions (NDCs) and to strengthen these efforts in the years ahead.
 Informally known as the "ratchet mechanism": Article 4 of the Paris Agreement says that countries will revise their NDCs and communicate them every five years.
 This is essentially a periodic global stocktake to assess the collective progress towards achieving the purpose of the agreement and to inform further individual actions by Parties.

-Cartoon: jemsoar.com Unfortunately, it looks increasingly likely that COP26 will show 'global stocks' to be in a parlous state.
-Last month a UNFCCC report
+Unfortunately, it looks increasingly likely that COP26 will show 'global stocks' to be in a parlous state.